1239 (18th June)

 1307 (7th July)

-Edward died at Burgh-on-Sands, Northumberland from dysentery.
+King Edward I died at Burgh-on-Sands, Northumberland from dysentery.
 He was succeeded by his son, Edward II